Rating based on our Myriad Genetics review

 - Financial News: Myriad Genetics’ Test Better Predicts Drug Levels Per Study

-The company was also criticized for filing patents on the BRCA1 and BRCA2 genes.
+The company was also criticized for filing patents on the BRCA1 and BRCA2 genes, ultimately resulting in a Myriad Genetics lawsuit.
 However, the United States Supreme Court ruled against the legality of gene patents.
 Subsequently Myriad announced to give up its attempts to patent breast cancer genes.

 - Myriad Genetics Relents on Gene Patents, But Will the Patent Office Stop Issuing Patents on Products of Nature?